-This gorgeous showstopping salad is perfect for any occasion!
+This gorgeous showstopping Roasted Beet Salad with Walnuts, Goat Cheese and Honey Balsamic Dressing is perfect for any occasion!
 Once the beets are roasted (which you can do well ahead of time), the salad comes together quickly.
+Sit back and enjoy the accolades from your guests!

 Why This Recipe is a Keeper:

-Here’s a super simple, showstopping salad that’s perfect for any occasion!
+Here’s a super simple, showstopping salad with beets recipe that’s perfect for any occasion!
 Serve as part of a holiday buffet and your guests will ooh and aah!

 This dressing is our go-to salad dressing and we always have some in our refrigerator.
 It’s sooo good!